Suchý vrch: History

 The first construction on the mountain was a simple cabin in 1925, as refuge for mountain hikers.
 In 1928, a mountain hotel was built after the design of architect Jaroslav Stejskal.
 It was called Kramářova chata (Karel Kramář mountain hut) and had a concrete watchtower 28 metres high.

 After World War I, the rising nationalism within both the Sudeten German Tourist Association and its Czech-speaking rival, Klub českých turistů (Czech hikers club) prompted each group to attempt to outdo one another at each mountain peak, with facilities that accommodated hiker lodgings and watchtowers.
 This activity seemed to identify the Germans as pioneers of mountain tourism and the Czechs good learners.

 On 26 August 1937 he lunched where President Edvard Beneš as inspector supreme for the control of border defense fortification, against the aggression of Hitler.

 The Bradlo (Klippe) is a slate stone formation in the Orlické hory mountain range of the Czech Republic, near the higher peak.
 In the Middle Ages, people feared the place, believing witches lived there.
 The area is home to many rare plants, so it is not open to the public.

 Geology

 The entire massif consists mainly of moldanubic, i.e. series of rocks generated during sedimentation in Precambrian sea and wrinkled later into mountain chains and composed of crystalline slates and schicht gneiss (a metamorphic rock with foliations), mica schicht and quartzite.
 Rocks in the syntectonic migmatite of the Orlické mountains create Suchý vrch shortly before the Precambrian period.

-The summit is round and smooth, with jagged edge nacked vertical rocks (Bradlo) no more than 12 m in height.
+The summit is round and smooth, with jagged edge naked vertical rocks (Bradlo) no more than 12 m in height.